MarsellaVirgie/MarsellaVirgie/README.md

 - 👯 I’m looking to collaborate with **other content creator**

-- 🤝 I’m looking for help with **a expert developer cuz i'm a beginner✌️**
+- 🤝 I’m looking for help with **a expert developer cuz i'm a beginner**

 - 💬 Ask me about **anything✨**